 In addition, Sport Surface Specialities has designed a free ADA Playground Accessibility Checklist!

-Choosing Equipment and Obstacles
+Choosing Playground Equipment and Obstacles

-ADA regulations require that there is a specific amount of accessible ground-level equipment per all non-accessible equipment.
+ADA regulations require that there is a specific amount of accessible ground-level playground equipment per all non-accessible equipment.
 With that in mind, selecting equipment can be incredibly fun!
 Parks have advanced leaps and bounds from the outdated and color-less playgrounds of our youth.

 There are many different types of playgrounds such as fitness parks, music parks, sculpture parks, and traditional playgrounds!
 This is where the ideation phase from the beginning of the article comes into play.
-Knowing the purpose, design concept, and budget for the playground are phenomenal ways to reduce wasted time and improve the quality and efficiency of the playground build!
+Knowing the purpose, design concept, and budget for the playground are phenomenal ways to reduce wasted time and improve the quality and efficiency of the playground construction!